Wallingford Public Access Association

+Wallingford Public Access Association, Inc. (WPAA-TV and Community Media Center) is a nonprofit art and culture community center which manages the town of Wallingford, Connecticut community access TV resources.
+It is dedicated to providing a brave, safe, and creative space for a diversity of expression from within the community and beyond.
+It is home to the Nelson 'Carty' Memorial Art Gallery which features #socialactionart.

-Wallingford Public Access Association, Inc. (WPAA-TV and Community Media Center) is a public access TV station in Wallingford, Connecticut.
-The station is a nonprofit organization.
-Volunteer-run, it is funded by subscriber fees that are part of Wallingford cable TV subscriber bills, as well as traditional nonprofit income sources such as grants, donations, and in-kind services.
+Volunteer-run, it is funded in part by Cable TV subscriber fees as well as traditional nonprofit income sources such as grants, grassroots donations, and in-kind services and furnishings.

-WPAA-TV cablecast to the Wallingford on Comcast and throughout Connecticut on Frontier.
-There is a 24 x 7 simulcast from the website wpaa.tv for viewing world-wide.
-WPAA-TV can also be viewed on Roku.

-WPAA-TV provides the community with resources they refer to as tools and stage to create local content for distribution as TV.
-The station itself does not create the content.
+WPAA-TV cablecasts to Wallingford on Comcast Channel 1070.

+Use of the tools and stage for collaborative media creation in the public interest is available to all eligible users.
+Included are media production tools, a modern TV Studio, and technical assistance.
+Training includes TV Production (Lights, camera, action), information literacy and storytelling.
+The nonprofit support the creation of local content from the users point-of-view.
+The organization also convenes ACTORvists, Poets, Musicians and Artist in the exploration of democracy as a creative practice.
+Several programs about Associated Press Founder and Wallingford native, Moses Yale Beach, are in production as the Moses Yale Beach, Revealed project.

 Connecticut utility regulators designated the station the Community Access Provider (CAP) for Wallingford.
 Unlike other public access stations, WPAA distributes government and educational access television, including news from Connecticut congresspeople and content made by state and federal government sources.